• Skip to primary navigation

 Instructions

-• Combine flour, brown sugar, baking powder, and salt in a mixing bowl.
+• Combine flour, brown sugar, baking powder, and salt in a mixing bowl and mix until well combined.

 • Heat the vegetable oil in a nonstick skillet over medium-low heat.